Have you ever had a question and didn’t know where to find the answer? If so, you’ve come to the right place.

 The Visitation Center visits and exchanges are free for participating families.
 For clients requesting any kind of documentation associated with their visits, we do charge certain fees for those things.

--Client Tracking Sheet (report of dates and times or all scheduled visits/exchanges, arrival times, cancellation or no shows of each parent and reasons.) $15.00
+-Client Tracking Sheet (report of dates and times or all scheduled visits/exchanges, arrival times, cancellation or no shows of each parent) $15.00

 -Monitor Forms (Non Custodial Parent only.
 Any correspondence requested by the Custodial Parent must be subpoenaed) $1.00 per page for forms. $5.00 minimum for flash drive. $15.00 per hour to export and burn videos to disc.